starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 fn calculate_current_epoch_rewards(self: @TContractState) -> (Amount, Amount)
 ```
 #### description <!-- omit from toc -->
-Return the amount of rewards for the current epoch (for STRK and BTC).
+Returns the amount of rewards for the current epoch (for STRK and BTC).
+Used only before the consensus rewards mechanism is activated.
 #### return <!-- omit from toc -->
 rewards: ([Amount](#amount), [Amount](#amount)) - the rewards for the current epoch, in FRI, for STRK and BTC (respectively).
 #### emits <!-- omit from toc -->